IAccessible/IAccessible.github.io/index.md

     excerpt: 'Leading organizations use IAccessible to connect to people with disabilities for accessibility testing, training, and design reviews.'
 goal:
   - excerpt: >
       Our mission is to help companies build accessible and inclusive products through the power of design, reviews, testing, and training by users with disabilities.
-We do this by collaborating with non-profit organizations across the world to train and hire people with various kinds of disabilities.
+We do this by collaborating with non- profit organizations across the world to train and hire people with various kinds of disabilities.
 Besides being trained experts in accessibility testing and design, they have a lifetime of experience as users of accessibility products and solutions for their day-to-day living.

+customers:
+  - image_path : "assets/images/Adobe_logo.png"
+    image_width : '124'
+    image_height: '121'
+    alt : "Adobe logo"
+    featuretitle: "Cocreating Universal editor with Adobe"
+    url: "adobe"
+    btn_label : "Adobe case study"
+    excerpt: |
+      Adobe is partnering with Iaccessible to build a truly inclusive Universal editor for the Adobe Experience Manager.
+      “These reviews were an eye-opening exercise for us.” – Engineering lead for the Universal editor.
+      “We want to go beyond a checklist and make this really usable and not just compliant” – Accessibility lead, Adobe.
+  - image_path : "assets/images/vpat.jpg"
+    image_width : '124'
+    image_height: '121'
+    featuretitle: "Improve employee experiences at Microsoft"
+    url: "microsoft"
+    btn_label : "Microsoft case study"
+    excerpt: |
+      Microsoft and the compass group are partnering with Iaccessible to bring innovative accessible solutions for the dining and café areas in the global workplaces at Microsoft.

 services:
   - image_path : "assets/images/assessment.jpg"
     image_width : '124'
     image_height: '121'
-    title: "Get started with an  accessibility assessment"
+    featuretitle: "Get an accessibility assessment"
     url: "assessment"
     btn_label : "More about assessments"
     excerpt: |